 At Bespoke Butchers, we stand up for the whole hog, the entire chicken, the complete cow and the full lamb.
 We believe in working directly with local farmers who raise animals using the best methods of animal husbandry that, above all, prioritize animal welfare while maintaining long-term sustainability of the land.
 This principle allows us to pay a fair price to knowledgeable farmers who are practicing a ‘beyond organic’ way of farming; and in turn, deliver fair prices to

 For chef Brandon Olsen, chocolatiering began as a hobby, which turned into an obsession and ultimately, a full-time career.
-In December 2015, Brandon launched Chocolates x Brandon Olsen (CXBO) and will open his first chocolate shop in Toronto in Spring 2016.
+In December 2015, Brandon launched Chocolates x Brandon Olsen (CXBO) and opened his first chocolate shop in Toronto in Spring 2016.

 Honest Weight is a unique retail seafood shop and restaurant in the Junction that stocks one of the best and freshest selections around and that succeeds at breaking down barriers between customers and the food they eat and buy.
 It’s casual, without pretensions and staffed by chefs who are keen to interact with the people who walk in the door, often bringing out the food themselves or sharing their product knowledge with those who want something home to cook